 To become a polymath is hard work.
 It requires an innate desire and passion for learning new things.
-However, not everyone is destined to be a polymath which is perfectly fine; if there wasn’t variation in this world, it would be a rather dull place.
+However, not everyone is destined to be a polymath which is perfectly fine.
+If there wasn’t variation in this world, it would be a rather dull place.
 If you are not really sure about where you fall on the “polymath scale”- then read on.
 Here are 5 important characteristics for becoming a polymath:

 If you are the type of person that has a deep curiosity about things i.e. a true academic at heart – it’s probably a sign that you are destined for becoming a polymath.
-Polymathic thinkers have an insatiable desire for learning new things – they love a new challenge and learning new things comes second nature to them.
+Polymathic thinkers have an insatiable desire for learning new things – they love a new challenge and grasping new concepts comes second nature to them.
 Polymathic thinkers also have the ability to learn things much faster and often leverage the skills they learnt previously to assimilate knowledge rapidly.
 Think of it has continuously laying on the bricks to a sturdy foundation.

 Having an open mind

 You can’t expect to be on the path of becoming a polymath, if you don’t possess and open mind.
 Being a polymath requires you to often rid yourself of old outdated information.
 You need to be able to question your previous learnings and reaffirm that which you already know.
-Be willing to listen to others – and you will be one step closer to thinking and learning like a polymath.
+Be willing to listen to others – and you will be one step closer to thinking and learning like a true polymath.

 The path to becoming a successful polymath is ultimately dependent upon your ability to transfer knowledge between several subject areas.
 For example applying knowledge of lean six sigma (an engineering based tool) to improving the way you run your store is cross transferring between subject areas.
 Polymathic thinking has been the basis for the creation of several new subject areas over the years.

 First principles thinking means being able to go back to the basics and come up with your own unique conclusions.
 How does this help to be a polymathic thinker you may ask?
 Well, the answer is quite simple – first principle thinking means you are creative enough to question what already works in an attempt to create something that works much better.
 This has been an underlying trait that has led to the success of all great polymaths like: Elon Musk and Steve Jobs.

 You can also subscribe,on the right, to the weekly newsletter with all the great posts for the week.